 5.5 You will be required, at the request of the Institution, to provide satisfactory evidence of your qualifications (including English language qualifications if required) before admission.
 Failure to provide such evidence to the Institution's reasonable satisfaction may result in the termination of your Offer, the termination of your registration as a student of the Institution and the termination of the Contract.
 In such an instance the Institution may not refund any deposits, advanced tuition fee payments and/or any additional cost associated with your application that you may have paid to the Institution or third parties.

 6. Disclosure of information

-7.1 If you need to be sponsored under the Points Based System for a Tier 4 (General) Student Visa, the Institution must issue you with a Confirmation of Acceptance for Studies (CAS).
-The Institution has policies and procedures in place to certify that it complies with its immigrations obligations as a Tier 4 Sponsor.
+7.1 If you need to be sponsored under the Points Based System for a Tier 4 (General) Student Visa, the Institution must first issue you with a Confirmation of Acceptance for Studies (CAS).
+The Institution has policies and procedures in place to certify that it complies with its immigration obligations as a Tier 4 Sponsor.

 - another type of visa that permits study in the UK; or

 - evidence of a visa application (Post Office receipt, letter from the Home Office etc.).
 Please note the Institution cannot accept a letter from a Solicitor as evidence of a visa application.

 - International students whose enrolment onto a programme of study is based on a six weeks concession, must provide the Institution with the relevant document in accordance with Clause 7.3 (a) or 7.3 (c) after the six weeks concession.